jellyfin-archive/jellyfin-docs/docs/developer-docs/contributing.md

 #### What if there isn't an issue?

 If there isn't already an issue dealing with the changes you want to make, please [create an issue](/developer-docs/issues) to track it first, then ensure your PR(s) reference the issue in question.
-This is epecially useful for bugs that are found and then fixed by the author, so both the original issue and the fix can be documented and tracked in detail.
+This is especially useful for bugs that are found and then fixed by the author, so both the original issue and the fix can be documented and tracked in detail.

 ### How should you make changes?